 No. Required materials are provided as part of the program.

-What's the difference between Jumpstart I and Jumpstart II?
+What's the difference between Jumpstart Commuter and Jumpstart Residential?

-Jumpstart I is commuter-focused and designed to fit around work and family schedules.
-Jumpstart II offers a residential plus commuter option with a more immersive college experience.
+Jumpstart Commuter is commuter-focused and designed to fit around work and family schedules.
+Jumpstart Residential offers a residential option with a more immersive college experience.

-Will I be able to improve my math placement for Fall 2026?
+Will I be able to improve my math or English placement for Fall 2026?

 Yes.
-Students will have the opportunity to increase their math placement for Fall 2026.
+Students will have the opportunity to increase their math or English placement for Fall 2026.

 Is attendance required?